-1. Import the reactionWheelStateEffector class, the spacecraftPlus class, and the simIncludeRW python module:
+1. Import the reactionWheelStateEffector class, the spacecraft class, and the simIncludeRW python module:

-import reactionWheelStateEffector, import spacecraftPlus and import simIncludeRW
+import reactionWheelStateEffector, import spacecraft and import simIncludeRW

-'''

-2. Define an instantiation of a rwFactory:

-rwFactory = simIncludeRW.rwFactory()

-'''

-3. Create a reaction wheel (Honeywell HR16 as an example):
+- Define an instantiation of a rwFactory: rwFactory = simIncludeRW.rwFactory() - 3.
+Create a reaction wheel (Honeywell HR16 as an example):

-'''
+''' rwFactory.create()

-rwFactory.create(

 'Honeywell_HR16'

-,[1,0,0]

 ,Omega = 500.

 ,rWB_B = [0.1,0.,0.]

 ,maxMomentum = varMaxMomentum

-,RWModel= varRWModel)
+,RWModel= varRWModel) '''

-'''

-4. Create an instantiation of a reaction wheel state effector: rws = reactionWheelStateEffector.ReactionWheelStateEffector()

-'''

-5. Create an instantiation of a spacecraftPlus: scObject = spacecraftPlus.SpacecraftPlus()

-'''

-6. Finally, add the reaction wheel object to your spacecraftPlus: rwFactory.addToSpacecraft("ReactionWheels", rwStateEffector, scObject).
-See spacecraftPlus documentation on how to set up a spacecraftPlus object.
+- 4. To include stribeck friction effects, include betaStatic within the rwFactory.create() and assign it a non-zero value.
+By default, betaStatic is set to -1 and stribeck friction is ignored. - 5.
+Create an instantiation of a reaction wheel state effector: rws = reactionWheelStateEffector.ReactionWheelStateEffector() - 6.
+Create an instantiation of a spacecraft: scObject = spacecraft.Spacecraft() - Finally, add the reaction wheel object to your spacecraft: rwFactory.addToSpacecraft("ReactionWheels", rwStateEffector, scObject).
+See spacecraft documentation on how to set up a spacecraft object.